wp-plugins/rencontre/readme.txt

 23/12/2014 : Update 1 : Fix style bug.

 07/01/2015 : Update 2 : Change the request to GET.
 Add custom text in image copyright.

+03/02/2015 : Update 3

+* Number of pictures configurable from one to eight.
+* Add dropbox to pictures.
+* Add previous msg when reply.
+* Fix bug in msg with same subject.
+* Fix some bugs.

 = 1.3 =
 15/10/2014 :